hjr37/CG-SLAM/README.md

 # Update

 - [x] Code for Diff-rasterization(w/pose --> 4✖️4 Transformation Matrix <strong>T</strong>)
+- [x] [news] Our paper was accepted by ECCV 2024, and our code is coming soon.
 - [ ] Code for RGBD-SLAM
 - [ ] Code for Evaluation